Jonathan Stewart: 2008 season

-Stewart was drafted by the Carolina Panthers, taken with the 13th overall selection of the 2008 NFL Draft.
+Stewart was drafted by the Carolina Panthers, taken in the first round with the 13th overall selection of the 2008 NFL draft.
 On July 26, he signed a $14 million contract with a maximum value of $20 million.
 The deal included $10.795 million in guarantees.

-Stewart would share carries with DeAngelo Williams, a first round pick from the 2006 NFL Draft.
+Stewart would share carries with DeAngelo Williams, a first round pick from the 2006 NFL draft.
 In his first game against the San Diego Chargers, Stewart ran the ball 10 times for 53 yards.
 In his second game against the Chicago Bears, Stewart helped the Panthers recover from a first half deficit, scoring two second half touchdowns from four and one yard respectively.
 Stewart finished with 14 carries for 77 yards and the first two touchdowns of his young NFL career.

 Stewart had two solid performances gaining over 100 rushing yards in Weeks 11 and 14.
 In the Week 11 game against the Detroit Lions, Stewart rushed for 130 yards on only 15 carries, adding a rushing touchdown.
-In Week 14 against division rival Tampa Bay, he ran for 115 yards on 15 carries with two rushing touchdowns.
+In Week 14 against division rival Tampa Bay Buccaneers, he ran for 115 yards on 15 carries with two rushing touchdowns.
 He finished the 2008 regular season with 10 rushing touchdowns, a Panthers rookie record.
 Stewart also added 836 rushing yards on 184 carries with a 4.5 rushing average in his rookie season.
 Stewart added his first postseason rushing touchdown in a 33–13 loss to the Arizona Cardinals in the Divisional Round on January 10.

 2009 season

-Stewart and DeAngelo Williams combined for 262 yards in a victory versus their division foe, the Tampa Bay Buccaneers.
-In Week 13, Stewart made his first career start for an injured DeAngelo Williams, and recorded 120 yards on 26 rushes and a touchdown in a 16–6 victory over Tampa Bay.
+Stewart and Williams combined for 262 yards in a victory versus their division foe, the Buccaneers.
+In Week 13, Stewart made his first career start for an injured Williams, and recorded 120 yards on 26 rushes and a touchdown in a 16–6 victory over Tampa Bay.
 In Week 16, Stewart, starting for the injured Williams, recorded a team record 206 rushing yards in a 41–9 win over the New York Giants in their final game at Giants Stadium, and earned FedEx Ground Player of the week honors.
 The performance lifted him over the 1,000 yard mark, making him and Williams only the sixth rushing duo in NFL history to rush for 1,000 yards in a single season.
 He later surpassed the 1,100 yard mark, making him and Williams the first rushing duo in NFL history to rush for 1,100 yards apiece.
 Stewart finished the season with 1,133 yards and 10 touchdowns on 221 carries, slightly outperforming Williams in both categories.